AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/using-stream-content/archive-and-unarchive-stream-content.md

 ## Unarchive Stream Content {#unarchive-stream-content}

-1. Select your engagement program and go to the Streams tab.
+1. Select your engagement program and go to the **Streams** tab.

    ![](assets/image2014-9-15-17-3a42-3a11.png)

-1. Click on the gear icon for your stream then click on Show archived content.
+1. Click on the gear icon for your stream then click **Show archived content**.

    ![](assets/image2014-9-15-17-3a42-3a15.png)